Peter-012/Hotdogs-Magic-VR/README.md

 This script provides functionality for the enemy object in the scene.
 It is similar to the player object in that it handles damage and dying for the enemy, alongside adding components.

 #### DuelingScene/Hitbox/Entity.cs
-An interface that has basic functionality for the logic of different game object (entity) hitboxes.
+An interface that has basic functionality for the logic of different game objects which represent Entities in the game.
+This mainly is for GameObjects which have an amount of health which must be modified through actions which take place in the game.

 #### DuelingScene/Hitbox/CrateObject.cs
 Adding on to the Entity.cs interface, this script manages the health of the crate when a potion or projectile collides with it.
 When the crate's health hits zero, the crate is destroyed.